Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 ## Community Help and Support

-Use [Stack Overflow](http://stackoverflow.com/questions/tagged/adal) to get community support.
+Use [Stack Overflow](http://stackoverflow.com/questions/tagged/adal) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 Make sure that your questions or comments are tagged with [`adal` `dotnet`].

-If you find and bug in the sample, please raise the issue on [GitHub Issues](../../issues).
+If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).

 To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).